USS S-4: Sinking

-Secretary of the Navy Curtis D. Wilbur (2nd from left) during salvage work of S-4 in March 1928.
-Captain Ernest King and Lieutenant Henry Hartley in charge of salvage operation are first and second from right while Rear Admiral Philip Andrews (left) looks on.
+Secretary of the Navy Curtis D. Wilbur (2nd from left) during salvage work of S-4, in March 1928.
+Captain Ernest King and Lieutenant Henry Hartley, in charge of salvage operation (first and second from right) while Rear Admiral Philip Andrews (left) looks on.

-On 17 December 1927, while surfacing from a submerged run over the measured-mile off Provincetown, Massachusetts, she was accidentally rammed and sunk by the United States Coast Guard destroyer on Rum Patrol.
-The sinking was reported to be at a depth of 90 to 100 ft located 1800 yd off Wood End Coast Guard Station, which was located near Wood End Light.
+On 17 December 1927, S4 was engaged in a series of test dives following an extended overhaul.
+No information had been disseminated by the Navy to indicate that she was engaged in test dives.
+Further, S4 was alone, unaccompanied by the tender which had been assigned to warn passing ships of the numerous dive/re-surface evolutions of S4.
+The tender, a minesweeper, was "sheltering" inside Provincetown harbor.
+While surfacing from a submerged run over the measured-mile off Provincetown, Massachusetts, she was accidentally rammed and sunk by the United States Coast Guard destroyer on Rum Patrol.
+The sinking was reported to be at a depth of 90 to 100 ft located 1800 yd off the Wood End Coast Guard Station, which was located near Wood End Light.
+Paulding stopped and lowered lifeboats, but found only a small amount of oil and air bubbles.